MachineLemonade/docs/v0.10/build-from-private-repo.md

 Now, let's push your new image to Astronomer.

-- If you're developing locally, run `astro airflow stop` > `astro airflow start`
+- If you're developing locally, run `astro dev stop` > `astro dev start`

-- If you're pushing up to Astronomer Cloud or an Astronomer Enterprise installation, you're free to deploy by running `astro airflow deploy` or by triggering a CI/CD pipeline
+- If you're pushing up to Astronomer Cloud or an Astronomer Enterprise installation, you're free to deploy by running `astro dev deploy` or by triggering a CI/CD pipeline